Instruction Manual for Zenseio LSMP-2103 Device

 Slide the Power switch to “On” position to power up the device.

 It’s best to turn on the device when it is in the range of the LoRaWAN gateway belonging to the network to which the device is registered to.
 During the initialization, the device will attempt to connect to the LoRa network and will start reading the probe/sensor and sending their values to the cloud servers.
 If there is no network in range, the device will not be able to join and will retry on the next scheduled update period (once an hour).
-After a few hours of retries with no success in joining the network, the device will switch to twice-a-day retries to conserve the battery.
+After a few hours of retries with no success in joining the network, the device will switch to slower rate retries to conserve the battery.

 3.3.1.
 Resetting the device